 The Community Partnership on Aging (Partnership) is a council of governments among the communities of Highland Heights, Lyndhurst, Mayfield Heights, Mayfield Village, Richmond Heights and South Euclid formed for the purpose of coordinating among the communities all matters related to assistance and programs for the aged.
 Partnership revenues consist of contributions from the member communities and Federal grants.
 The governing board of the partnership is a Council of Governments composed of the mayors of Highland Heights, Lyndhurst, Mayfield Heights, Mayfield Village, Richmond Heights and South Euclid, with the advice of a nine - member commission.
 Continued existence of the Partnership is dependent on the Village; however, the Village has no explicit and measurable equity interest in the Partnership.
 The Partnership is not accumulating financial resources or experiencing fiscal stress which would cause additional financial benefit to, or burden on, the Village.
-The Village's contribution allocation for 2021 was \$28,222 which represents approximately 3.67 percent of member community Partnership on Aging, 1370 Victory Drive, South Euclid, Ohio 44121.
+The Village's contribution allocation for 2022 was \$27,028 which represents approximately 3.48 percent of member contribution allocations.
+To obtain a copy of the Partnership's financial statements, write to the Community Partnership on Aging, 1370 Victory Drive, South Euclid, Ohio 44121.